 To the east, the next stop is Wales...

 For much of the year, Raheny has its own long-running journal, Raheny News (the Green Paper), supported by the Catholic parish, which has also published a year-round weekly Church newsletter since 1997.
 The Church of Ireland Union of Raheny and Coolock issues a monthly bulletin and several other groups have newsletters.
 The area is served by two freesheets, the Northside People and Citywide News.

-Raheny has a number of residents' groups, who have also worked together in the Federation of Raheny Residents (FoRR).
+Raheny has a number of residents' groups, who have also worked together in the Federation of Raheny Residents (FoRR, not operational for some time).
 There is an active local business grouping, the Raheny Business Association (RBA).
 Other groups include a wide range of charitable, youth, social, leisure and sporting organisations.

 The local authority is Dublin City Council, with Raheny forming part of the City (County Borough) of Dublin.
-The boundary of the administrative county of Fingal, one of the three divisions of County Dublin, lies nearby.
-Dublin forms part of the province of Leinster, one of the five ancient provinces of Ireland (four remain today).
+The boundary of the administrative county of Fingal, one of the three divisions of County Dublin, lies nearby, where Raheny meets Kilbarrack.
+Dublin forms part of the province of Leinster, one of the five ancient provinces of Ireland (four remaining today).

 Back to top of page